 Though foods in this diet are high in certain nutrients, such as beta carotene, potassium, and vitamins C and E, they’re low in omega-3, iron, calcium, and vitamins D and B12, which are common nutrients of concern for those following a strictly plant-based diet (

-Dr. Sebi’s website states that certain ingredients in his supplements are proprietary and not listed.
+The Dr. Sebi diet website states that certain ingredients in its supplements are proprietary.
 This is concerning, as it’s unclear which nutrients you’re getting and how much, making it difficult to know whether you’ll meet your daily nutrient needs.

 One of the biggest concerns with Dr. Sebi’s diet approach is the lack of scientific evidence to support it.

-He states that the foods and supplements in his diet control acid production in your body.
-However, the human body strictly regulates acid-base balance to keep blood pH levels between 7.36 and 7.44, naturally making your body slightly alkaline (
+The diet asserts that its foods and supplements control acid production in your body.
+However, the human body strictly regulates its acid-base balance to keep blood pH levels between 7.36 and 7.44, naturally making your body slightly alkaline (

 In rare cases, such as ketoacidosis from diabetes, blood pH can go out of this range.
 This can be fatal without immediate medical attention (

 The Dr. Sebi diet may promote weight loss but is very restrictive and low in many essential nutrients, such as protein, omega-3, iron, calcium, and vitamins D and B12.
 It also ignores your body’s natural ability to regulate blood pH levels.